 Haast was our best option on the west coast, so we drove straight from Queenstown, not passing go, no $200.
 This stretch is a big blur of Mumford and Sons and moody weather, and for some reason, I didn’t take any pictures.

 People in Queenstown had told us to skip Haast, and there really wasn’t anything to do in the area.
 The Haast River Top 10 Holiday Park, however, ended up being one of my favorite places we stayed.
-The bathrooms and kitchen were in a repurposed airplane hanger, and it was impeccably maintained.
+A repurposed airplane hanger housed the bathrooms and kitchen, which were impeccably maintained.
 This is also where things started to get really cold, and let me tell you what: you have not lived until you’ve put on clothes fresh from the dryer as you settle in for a night of sleep in near-freezing temperatures.
 Heaven, I tell you.

 By the time we made it to Blenheim, we were so ready for wine.
 It was a long two days on the road, but definitely worth it:

 We stayed at the Blenheim Top 10 Holiday Park which was fine.
-By this time, we realized that any sites near cities were just gonna be kind of trashy, and the ones out in the middle of nowhere had less people and more natural beauty.
+We had already learned that any sites near cities were kind of trashy.
+The ones out in the middle of nowhere had less people and more natural beauty.
 It was sad to know our best sites were behind us, but there was wine to be had!

 Despite the meh-ness of the site itself, we had a great time tasting the wines of Marlborough, which is famous for it’s Sauvignon Blanc.
 We’re not huge white wine drinkers unless it’s the height of summer, but Sauv Blanc is one of our favorites.
 We were willing to take one for the team on this.

 We also decided not to do any organized tours this time, and instead drove from vineyard to vineyard.
-I wasn’t about to make the hubs be the sole DD, so we split most of the flights to prolong the day and made use of our spittoons if we really didn’t love the wine.
-It all felt very mature, this whole not drinking to get drunk business.
+I wasn’t about to make the hubs be the sole DD.
+Instead, we split most of the flights to prolong the day, and we made use of our spittoons if we really didn’t love the wine.
+It all felt very mature, this whole business of not drinking to get drunk.
 Plus, doesn’t Draco look so cute surrounded by vines?